michaelhush/M-LOOP/docs/tutorials.rst

 		#First create your interface
 		interface = CustomInterface()
 		#Next create the controller, provide it with your controller and any options you want to set
-		controller = mlc.create_controller(interface,
-										   max_num_runs = 1000,
-										   target_cost = -2.99,
-										   num_params = 3,
-										   min_boundary = [-2,-2,-2],
-										   max_boundary = [2,2,2])
+		controller = mlc.create_controller(interface, max_num_runs = 1000, target_cost = -2.99, num_params = 3, min_boundary = [-2,-2,-2], max_boundary = [2,2,2])
 		#To run M-LOOP and find the optimal parameters just use the controller method optimize
 		controller.optimize()

 In the code snippet we first make an instance of our custom interface class called interface.
 We then create an instance of a controller.
 The controller will run the experiment and perform the optimization.
 You must provide the controller with the interface and any of the M-LOOP options you would normally provide in the configuration file.
-In this case we give five options that do the following.
+In this case we give five options, which do the following:

 1. *max_num_runs = 1000* sets the maximum number of runs to be 1000.
 2. *target_cost = -2.99* sets a cost that M-LOOP will halt at once it has been reached.